TRIA seeks to create positive change in our selves, our communities and our planet.

 As Gina is part NZ Maori her from a multicultural perspective, her interest and increasing areas of speciality is groupwork, cross-cultural and trauma therapy.
 Gina has a keen interest in the creative arts and plays the piano and designs and makes clothes/objects to satisfy this passion.

-Gina Yardley is a vital member of the TRIA team, making sure our office runs smoothly by keeping all of our administrative tasks under complete control.
+Gina Yardley: OFFICE MANAGER is a vital member of the TRIA team, making sure our office runs smoothly by keeping all of our administrative tasks under complete control.
 She is the go-to girl for any of your general enquiries, questions and feedback.

 With a background in science, sales, marketing and bodywork, Gina draws upon her organisational experience and varied skills to undertake her role at TRIA.